 Iceland has a midnight sun season

 Over the summer season in Iceland there’s daylight for 24 hours.
-This is referred to as the midnight sun and lasts from June to July.
+This is referred to as the midnight sun and lasts from June to July, if you’re traveling to Iceland during this time bring an eye mask!
 Who needs sleep when there’s so much to see and do here?

 Iceland is the smallest country to make it to the World Cup